Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 On top of this, there are so many different events that take place here throughout the year.

 These opportunities include farmer’s markets, fashion shows, outdoor concerts, Christmas markets and a skating rink during the holidays.
+And of course checking out the majestic City Hall building.

 You can also expect to participate in a fantastic New Years’ Eve event here if you travel to Toronto during that time.